Am I Pregnant?

 What do I do now?

-Make an appointment and set your mind at ease
+Make an appointment and set your mind at ease.

 As you prepare for your appointment begin to think about these factors.

-• Do you remember when you had sexual intercourse in the last few months?
+Do you remember when you had sexual intercourse in the last few months?
 Don’t be embarrassed about the frequency or lack of frequency.
-What is important is if you give the nurse a good indication of the dates you were sexually active.
+What is important is that you give the nurse a good indication of the dates you were sexually active.
 This will help her determine if the sequence of events lines up and could indicate the possibility of pregnancy.

 What happens if I am pregnant?